Can Morning Water Intake Prevent Headache? | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Can Morning Water Intake Prevent Headache?

-According to research, dehydration which is the extreme lack of water in the body can cause migraine headache.
-If you have migraine headaches, you may be unable to do the normal things you do on a daily basis due to throbbing pain coming from your head but studies have shown that drinking enough water or being hydrated may help or vent a migraine attack.
+According to research, severe dehydration can lead to migraine headaches.
+Suffering from migraine headaches can disrupt your daily routine due to intense head pain.
+However, studies have indicated that maintaining proper hydration may mitigate or prevent migraine attacks.

-So people who drink water immediately after waking up, may have protected themselves from unnecessary headache or migraine attack later on as the body needs water to work well and since most people don’t drink water before bedtime due to the fact that it triggers frequent urination in the middle of the night, taking water after waking up in the morning is actually a healthy habit.
+Individuals who consume water upon waking up might safeguard themselves against unnecessary headaches or migraines later in the day.
+Since the body relies on water to function optimally, and many people avoid water before bedtime due to nighttime urination concerns, drinking water in the morning appears to be a healthy practice.

 )